 The Idaho Falls Idaho Temple has a total floor area of 92,177 square feet (8,563.5 m2).

 The font is held up by 12 Art Deco, white bronze (a nonporous alloy highly resistant to corrosion) oxen, designed by Torlief Knaphus.

 The Idaho Falls Idaho Temple is one of only seven temples where patrons progress through four ordinance rooms before passing into the Celestial Room.
-(The other six temples are the Manti Utah Temple, the Salt Lake Temple, the Laie Hawaii Temple, the Cardston Alberta Temple, the Los Angeles California Temple, and the Nauvoo Illinois Temple.)
+(The other six temples are the Manti Utah, Salt Lake, Laie Hawaii, Cardstonn Alberta, Los Angeles California Temple, and the Nauvoo Illinois Temples.)

 Harris T. Weberg depicted scenes of the Creation.

 Joseph A. F. Everett’s painting of the world room represents life’s hardships in a local farming scene with a pioneer couple, Adam and Eve, breaking ground in a field of sagebrush.

 The Terrestrial room is the only ordinance room in the Idaho Falls Temple without murals.

 Lee Green Richards painted the murals for the Celestial Room, representing the highest kingdom of heaven.
 Murals are rarely located in Celestial rooms (Only two other temples feature full Celestial Room murals: the Hamilton New Zealand Temple and the Los Angeles California Temple.
 The corner pillars in the Logan Utah Temple Celestial room portray a heavenly landscape, too.)
 Richards created warm images of eternal families in a park-like setting, and included a panel telling the story of the vision of a new Zion from the Book of Revelations.

 |Architect (1945)||John Fetzer|